-The thing is companies that consistently outperform their peers or industries have something in common: a unified purpose.
+The thing is companies that consistently outperform their peers or industries tend to have something in common: a unified purpose.

-As marketers, we need to raise the bar on what we expect our role and influence to be on employee engagement because it makes a BIG difference in how the stories that we tell, and the experiences that we create, play out with those moments of truth between employees and customers.
+As marketers, we need to raise the bar on what we expect our role and influence to be on employee engagement.
+It makes a BIG difference in how the stories that we tell and the experiences that we create play out with those ‘moments of truth’ between employees and customers.

 That’s all well and fine, but how do we actually do that?